pippinbarr/v-r-5/process/journal.md

 - try making a couple of structures just to check it out
 - try making a base room that "does the trick" - wondering about a simple folded entryway to create potential darkness

+## Size matters -- Friday, 25 August 2023

+Oh how boring it is to work on build sizes, but here we are.
+Notably:

+- I've been downsampling the textures to 128x128 and then resizing back up to 4096x4096 assuming that because the PNGs involved are still very very small (due to simple compression) it will all be good, but for reasons I don't yet understand when those tiny files get into the build they balloon from like 96KB to 5MB each.
+Something to do with compression obviously but deeply shitty.
+- Would be great to understand if it's possible to do gzip compression stuff on github but I bet it isn't
+- So then I've been literally importing my textures as 128x128 files which does lead to appropriate smallness in the build, but they're a bit blurry as I guess the default behaviour in unity for (what, the shaders?) is to blur/stretch rather than render hard edges.
+Can I perhaps write a shader that doesn't do that, would that work?
+Can look into that.
+- And then I have the extra problem that the Island terrain asset I'm using seems to have a bunch of stuff baked into it such that it's like 50MB in the build which is taking up a ton of room.
+- I exported the RAW data for it and then played around with building a new terrain (which I'd have to manually texture) from there, but even that seems to be pushing the build into pretty large sizes

+All of this isn't that interesting but having the island settled just *feels* really important to me, which is stupid and annoying but true.
+Really I could (and should) also work on some of these enclosed rooms since they don't strictly need the island for testing.

+I have it in the back of my mind to consider more of a low-poly mesh to represent the island but will that be smaller anyway?
+And how would I texture it at that point?
+Sounds fucking painful and beyond my skill level.

+So my current worst case (which I still need to test step by step) is to build my own terrain with low resolution assets and texture it myself with the terrain tools and... well, just hope that it ends up being small.
+I suppose I'm "learning" something?
+None of this has a lot to do with shadows beyond the idea that context matters and there's a strong feeling in my soul that it's better to be casting shadows on more organic feeling territory than on something immediately pegged as "low poly".

+That's it for now bud.